About us

 Trustee

-Lucy Robinson is a DPhil candidate at the Department of Education, University of Oxford.
-Her DPhil is funded by the ESRC and is focused on the educational experiences of service children.
-Before embarking on her DPhil at Oxford, she completed her PGCE and MEd in Primary Education at the University of Cambridge.
-As a service child herself, she has lived experience and with that, a deep compassion for children who experience disadvantage in education because of their backgrounds.
+Lucy has recently completed her Economic and Social Research Council funded DPhil at the Department of Education, University of Oxford.
+Her doctoral research involved working creatively with groups of service children to explore how service life shapes their identity and school experiences.
+Before embarking on her DPhil, she completed her PGCE and MEd in Primary Education at the University of Cambridge.
+As a service child herself, she brings lived experience and research expertise to the Trust.

 Martin Davis